 The short answer is no. The 4.7 Dodge and 318 are not the same.
 The only thing they have in common is that both use unleaded fuel and have 8 cylinders.

-The 318, known as Dodge 318, is a small block Chrysler 5.2L V8 gasoline engine that was produced between 1967 to 1991.
-It was part of Chrysler’s LA engine series that made waves at that time.
-On the other hand, 4.7 Dodge is a 4.7 liter V8 PowerTech engine that was first produced in 1998 and discontinued in 2013.
+The 318, known as the Dodge 318, is a small block Chrysler 5.2L V8 gasoline engine that was produced between 1967 and 1991.
+It was part of Chrysler’s LA engine series, which made waves at the time.
+On the other hand, the 4.7 Dodge is a 4.7-liter V8 PowerTech engine that was first produced in 1998 and discontinued in 2013.

 What oil does a 4.7 Dodge take?

 According to Chrysler engineers, you can use 5W-30 or 10W-30.
-Though, 5W-30 is preferred over 10W-30.
+Though 5W-30 is preferred over 10W-30.
 The engine has an oil capacity of 6 quarts.
 The oil doesn’t have to be a synthetic blend or fully synthetic.
 You can use regular oil.
-However, you can switch to synthetic oil, but before doing that, ensure you won’t switch back to regular oil.
+However, you can switch to synthetic oil.
+Before doing so, ensure you won’t switch back to regular oil.

 Who makes the 4.7 Dodge engine?

-The 4.7 Dodge engine is produced by Chrysler at the Mack Avenue Engine Complex in Detroit, Michigan, their manufacturing factory in Stellantis, North America.
+The 4.7 Dodge engine is produced by Chrysler at the Mack Avenue Engine Complex in Detroit, Michigan, its manufacturing facility in Stellantis, North America.

 Final Words

-While the 4.7-liter V8 Dodge engine doesn’t have great power by 2020 standard, it is a reliable and a great engine for its era.
-Plus, every engine has its glory and pitfalls — the 4.7 Dodge engine problems listed in this article doesn’t make it a bad engine.
+While the 4.7-liter V8 Dodge engine doesn’t have great power by 2020 standards, it is a reliable and great engine for its era.
+Plus, every engine has its glory and pitfalls — the 4.7 Dodge engine problems listed in this article don’t make it a bad engine.

-However, it’s best to look out for cooling systems and overheating problems.
+However, it’s best to watch for cooling system issues and overheating.
 Severe overheating is the common cause of valve seat failure and blown head gaskets.
 Though these problems can happen, overheating is the common culprit.